pogzyb/tourist/README.md

 Use your endpoint: `https://<uuid>.execute-api.us-east-1.amazonaws.com/main` (available in terraform outputs)

 > [!WARNING]
-> Tourist uses serverless infrastructure to keep costs extremely low; however depending on how heavily you use your API, these costs will not be $0.00.
+> Tourist uses serverless infrastructure to keep costs extremely low; however these costs will not be $0.00 depending on how heavily you use your API.

 > [!IMPORTANT]
 > Tourist uses the X-SECRET authorization header to protect your API, you should set this value in `terraform/aws/terraform.tfvars`